 Project Description

-Magnetic Sympathy is an experimental technique for visualizing multispecies narratives and engages psychometry as it relates to Intuitive Interspecies Communication (IIC) research.
+Magnetic Sympathy is an experimental technique for visualizing multispecies narratives and engages psychometry in the context of Intuitive Interspecies Communication (IIC) research.

-My process of communicating with squirrels through art-making continues with gall wasps in this project using intuition, touch, and chance during foraging and through the creative process in the studio, where I use psychometry—the extrasensory perception, or clairvoyance, that comes from using my hands to collaborate through the materials gathered from a multispecies environment.
+Magnetic Sympathy continues my artistic process of communicating with squirrels, now extending the exploration to gall wasps using intuition, touch, and chance during foraging as well as throughout the creative process in the studio.
+Here, I practice psychometry—the extrasensory perception, or clairvoyance, that comes from using my hands to collaborate through the materials gathered from a multispecies environment.

-Our brains, just as the energy of an electric charge may operate in all the space around us, may also exist as a faint echo in space.
-Two agents are necessary to carry out an experiment in thought transference, such as myself and gall wasps.
-All objects are believed to become impregnated with vibrations emanating from persons or other species who come into contact with them.
-Matter, such as oak galls, preserves the memory of these vibrations.
-Our thoughts and thoughts of others can affect the vibratory nature of objects around us, while the vibrations retained by material substances, in turn, affect us.
-Described another way, the aura of every particle of inanimate matter is capable of “talking,” so to speak, like an astral photograph of every occurrence and every scene which has taken place in its neighbourhood.
+Our brains, similar to the energy of an electric charge, may operate in all the space around us and exist as a faint echo in space.
+For an experiment in thought transference, two agents are necessary to carry out this experiment: me and the gall wasps.
+It is believed that all objects absorb vibrations from the beings that interact with them.
+For instance, matter, such as oak galls, retains the memory of the gall wasp through vibrations.
+Our thoughts, as well as those of others, can influence the vibrational characteristics of nearby objects, while the vibrations inherent in materials, in turn, affect us.
+Described another way, each particle of inanimate matter possesses an aura capable of “communicating,” akin to an astral photograph capturing every event and scene that has transpired in its vicinity.
 Nature is filled with a “daguerreotype” of impressions containing all actions.
-Perhaps, then, Nature is the most skillful at assembling portraits and designing a great canvas that is spread out over the material universe.
+Perhaps, then, Nature is the most skillful at assembling portraits and crafting a vast canvas that spans the material universe, preserving an archive of impressions reflecting all actions that have unfolded within it.

 Action: What can you do when you find an Oak gall ?